 Below you can find more information about clinical trials, and search all currently open trials at UCLA and our community partners.
 You can also call our Clinical Trials Hotline at (888) 798-0719.

-Use our online search tool to find currently open trials at UCLA and at partner institutions across the United States (sponsored by the TRIO-US program).
+Use our online search tool to find currently open trials at UCLA and at partner institutions across the United States (sponsored by the TRIO-US Network).

 The National Cancer Program brings together a network of researchers working to benefit the cancer patients of today and tomorrow.
 Use their search tool to find over 12,000 clinical trials currently provided at institutions across the country.